theforeman/theforeman.org/plugins/katello/developers.md

 ### Step 1: Warn Community of Branching

 The first step to any release is warning the community of impending branching prior to the branch date to give them time to push on any pull requests that are pending.
-The email should be sent no less than 2 weeks prior to the intended branch date and ideally when Foreman sends their branching announcement.
+The notification should be sent no less than 2 weeks prior to the intended branch date and ideally when Foreman sends their branching announcement.

 ### Step 2: Stable Pulp Build